kplam624/Dojo-Finder/README.md

 To provide users with a data source that will help identify and locate a Martial Arts dojo that best meets their needs.

-The focus for our first website version is limited to the state of New Jersey, with the potential that future versions can expand to more states as desired.
+The focus for our first website version is limited to the state of New Jersey, with the potential that future versions can expand to more states within the United States as desired.

 ## Let's Get Started!